tomaszkacmajor/CarND-Behavioral-Cloning-P3/README.md

 #### 4. Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
 I used a combination of center lane driving and recovering from the left and right sides of the road.
 For the center lane driving I used the dataset prepared by Udacity - about 8 laps.
 Then, by driving the simulator manually, I collected samples for recovery situations.
 One lap where a car has to recover from different places at the right side of the road, another lap for the left lane recovery.
-Additionally I saved my manual proper driving for turn no. 2 and no. 3 as the model had some problems with them before.
+Additionally, I saved one lap of further center lane driving for turn no. 2 and no. 3 as the model had some problems with these places before.

 For details about how I created the training data, see the next section.